tomcritchlow/tomcritchlow.github.io/wiki/drafts/2023-04-06-roadmap-territory.md

 ---
-title: How to Prioritize a Strategy Roadmap
+title: The roadmap is not the territory
-subtitle: Notes on sequencing, strategy maps and knowledge
+subtitle: Notes on sequencing, strategy maps and business knowledge
 layout: blog
 ---